EOjeah/100DaysOfCode/2-wk/README.md

 ```

 _Issues?_
-Having to convert an array into a set in the first place has a time complexity of O(n) and as long as there are items in the array, that will always be the best case scenario :sad:
+Having to convert an array into a set in the first place has a time complexity of O(n) and as long as there are items in the array, that will always be the best case scenario :pensive:

 Next Try, using objects as below